Columbus, OH — April 2018

 Children with constipation who are considered to have failed medical management are often referred to the Center for Colorectal and Pelvic Reconstruction at Nationwide Children’s Hospital for surgery.
 One of the center’s first steps is putting those patients on a senna-based laxative.

-More often than not, that solves the issue and makes surgery unnecessary, says Marc Levitt, MD, the center’s surgical director and chief of the Section for Colorectal and Pelvic Reconstruction Surgery at Nationwide Children’s.
+More often than not, that solves the issue and makes surgery unnecessary, says Richard Wood, MD, the center’s surgical director and chief of the Section for Colorectal and Pelvic Reconstruction Surgery at Nationwide Children’s.

 So why do some pediatricians and gastroenterologists resist senna?
 Why is it not part of the typical medical management strategy?